-2.3 Summary of the model
+Summary of the model

-To summarize, humans often act on selfish motives (and sometimes inadvertently due to emotionally charged situations) - acts which, thanks to the human intentionality system, carry a far greater chance of social exposure than in previous stages of evolution.
-If the costs of exposure are high enough, individuals who were more likely to refrain from cheating for fear of supernatural agents concerned with group norms (indeed, such agents are often the proposed authors of these norms), and who punish defectors by inflicting misfortune (on both the self and innocent others), could have out-reproduced otherwise equal - and more indiscriminately selfish - individuals.
-Of course, Machiavellian, non-believing cheats who do not get caught would do best of all, but we suggest that the heightened costs of exposure by virtue of the intentionality system favoured the evolution of traits that suppress selfish behaviour, and favoured instead the kind of moralistic behaviour that is, after all, empirically common among human societies (Alexander 1987; Trivers 1971).
-Interestingly, recent criminal evidence indicates that people who are caught tend to underestimate the probability of being caught and the costs of punishment (Robinson and Darley 2004).
+Humans often act on selfish motives (and sometimes inadvertently due to emotionally charged situations) - acts which, thanks to the human intentionality system and complex language, carry a far greater chance of social exposure than in previous stages of evolution.
+If the costs of exposure are high enough, individuals that were more likely to refrain from cheating for fear of supernatural agents concerned with group norms (indeed, such agents are often the proposed authors of these norms), and who are believed to punish defectors by inflicting misfortune (on both the self and innocent others), could have out-reproduced otherwise equal - and more indiscriminately selfish - individuals.
+Of course, Machiavellian, non-believing cheats who do not get caught would do best of all, but we suggest that the heightened costs of exposure by virtue of human cognitive sophistication favoured the evolution of traits that suppress selfish behaviour, and favoured instead the kind of moralistic behaviour that is, after all, empirically common among human societies (Alexander 1987; Trivers 1971).

-3 Conclusions
+Conclusions

-The supernatural punishment theory of Johnson and Kruger (2004), combined with the powerful implications of the human intentionality system (Bering and Shackelford 2004), offers a novel theory for the origins of human cooperation - a solution that has a specific proximate mechanism, and that precisely defines the cognitive processes involved.
+The supernatural punishment theory of Johnson and Kruger (2004), combined with the powerful implications of the human intentionality system and complex language (Bering and Shackelford 2004), offers a novel theory for the origins of human cooperation - a solution that has a specific proximate mechanism, and that precisely defines the cognitive processes involved.
 Our proposition is not mutually exclusive of other theories of religion, nor of other theories of cooperation.
 The mechanism we describe would complement many of them.
 However, our proposal offers a more complete and plausible mechanism than some, and an intuitive and circumstantially supported one.
-Although we have highlighted a central role for individual selection in our theory, which we believe could drive the system on its own, any inter-group advantages leading to the group selection of such morally bound cooperative behaviour would augment the process (as per Sober and Wilson 1998; as per Wilson 2002; Wilson and Sober 1994).
-Indeed, group selection would lead to a much more rapid dominance of godfearing strategies, since groups with Machiavellis will suffer by comparison.
+Although we have highlighted a central role for individual selection in our theory, which we believe could drive the system on its own, any inter-group advantages leading to the group selection of such morally bound cooperative behaviour would augment the process (as per Sober and Wilson 1998; Wilson and Sober 1994; Wilson 2002).
+Indeed, group selection would lead to a much more rapid dominance of god-fearing strategies, since groups with Machiavellians will suffer by comparison.

 An additional lever in our proposed mechanism comes from a consideration of third parties.
-Over and above any personal experience linking one's actions to one's fortunes, third parties will draw lessons from supernatural agency apparently befalling others (again, a faculty made possible by higher-order social cognition).
+Over and above any personal experience linking one's own actions to one's fortunes, people can draw lessons from supernatural agency apparently befalling others (again, a faculty made possible by the intentionality system).
 Someone else's misfortune or fortune (e.g. illness, gifted children) may tend to be seen as evidence of wrongdoing or virtue (e.g. selfishness, generosity).
-Whether the victim really is bad or virtuous is of little consequence for selective pressures to operate, if the events themselves are perceived as the "evidence" (especially where other group members corroborate that interpretation; cultural learning is clearly important here).
-Such perceived connections will steer onlookers away from behaviour that would bring the same fate - not just because of the fear of supernatural punishment (as we proposed in our general argument above), but also because of how one learned that such negative life events would be viewed by other group members.
+Whether the victim really is bad or virtuous is of little consequence for selective pressures to operate if the events themselves are perceived as the "evidence" (especially where other group members corroborate that interpretation; cultural learning is clearly important here).
+Such perceived connections will steer onlookers away from behaviour that would bring the same fate - not just because of the fear of supernatural punishment (as we proposed in our general argument above), but also because of learning how such negative life events would be viewed and treated by other group members.
 Thus, supernatural agents are seen not only as communicating to the self through life events, but in so doing, they are also seen as communicating to other group members about the moral (in)aptitude of the self.
 The gods effectively call out the wicked, exposing them to the group to impose its own social punishments.